alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-04-04-experiments-in-agentic-ai-part-ix-turning-a-one-pass-pipeline-into-a-claude-code-style-coding-loop.md

 Before I continue, let me clarify the diagram above.
 The workflow diagram can give the impression that the LLM is doing all of those steps itself.
 It is not.
 In particular, the **Write Files** and **Run Tests** boxes are not happening inside the model or even in Bedrock.

-What actually happens is that the LLM proposes code as plain text, then my ECS-hosted Python application writes those files into a workspace directory on the container filesystem, and then runs the tests on them, and then reads the resulting files back from disk, before feeding snapshots of that real workspace into the next prompt.
+What actually happens is that the LLM proposes code as plain text.
+My ECS-hosted Python application writes those files into a workspace directory on the container filesystem, runs the tests there, reads the resulting files back from disk, and then feeds snapshots of that real workspace into the next prompt.

 That means the workspace acts as the loop’s external memory.
 It is not a special AWS service, just a directory inside the running container that holds the generated code for that workflow run.
 The LLM only ever sees that workspace indirectly, through whatever file contents the orchestration code chooses to read back into the next prompt.